 DoD Components must comply with federal regulations mandating electronic and information technology resources be made accessible to people with disabilities (e.g., “508-compliant”).
-Access to these resources and the experience using these resources shall be comparable to that available to non-disabled individuals in compliance with the requirements, applicability, and alternatives provided in DoD Manual 8400.01-M, Procedures for Ensuring the Accessibility of Electronic and Information Technology (E&IT) Procured by DoD Organizations.
+Access to these resources and the experience using these resources shall be comparable to non-disabled individuals in compliance with the requirements, applicability, and alternatives provided in DoD Manual 8400.01-M, Procedures for Ensuring the Accessibility of Electronic and Information Technology (E&IT) Procured by DoD Organizations.
 Current specific standards and methods for development and testing DL systems for Section 508 compliance are available at Section 508.gov.

 Deprecation of Adobe Flash

 The Adobe Flash plug-in is a browser-based technology which has been commonly used to support the development of web-based courseware and content by the DoD.
 Due to ease of use and popularity in DL authoring tools, use of this technology in DoD DL systems is rampant.
 In the year 2020, Adobe Flash will no longer be supported by Adobe or by commonly available Internet browsers allowed for use within DoD environments.
 As a result, DoD Components:

 - SHOULD NOT develop, fund, pay for, or acquire any DL content, tools, websites, or any other capability that contains any Adobe Flash code of any version or derivative of Adobe Flash.

 - SHOULD NOT update, modify, refurbish, or re-engineer any DL content, tools, websites or any other capability to a state in which it contains Adobe Flash code.
 This includes non-Adobe Flash modifications that leave the content, etc. in a state of containing Adobe Flash.

 - SHOULD carefully analyze the user interface and output of authoring tools, including web tools or plug-ins, currently in use for underlying Adobe Flash technology, and desist in usage of tools found to contain or use any form of underlying Adobe Flash technology.